plutov/packagemain/22-logging-in-go-using-logrus-pkg/README.md

 INFO[0002] request details latency_ns=10697 method=GET path=/isInt status=400
 ```

-Sometimes your log aggregation tools require logs to be in JSON format which is easier for parsing, for exaample when using Splunk.
+Sometimes your log aggregation tools require logs to be in JSON format which is easier for parsing, for example when using Splunk.
 I feel nowadays it's generally a default practice to log in JSON.

 ```go
 log.SetFormatter(&log.JSONFormatter{})